martensi1/flygplanering.se/README.md

 ## Limitations

-Future plans for this project is to add a feature where each client can configure which airports should be included in their report.
+Future plans for this project is to add a feature where each client can configure which airports should be included in their summary

 ## License